 (440) 826- 2116

-The First-Year Experience (FYE) class provides you the opportunity to discuss engaging issues while you develop your critical thinking and communication skills.
-Each class has around 18 members: 16 first-year students, an upperclass student mentor known as a course assistant, a BW staff member who works closely with first-year students and a faculty member.
+The first-year experience (FYE) class provides you the opportunity to discuss engaging issues while you develop your critical thinking and communication skills.
+Each class has around 16 first-year students, an upperclass student mentor known as a course assistant, a BW staff member who works closely with first-year students and a faculty member.
 Each FYE class is focused on a unique subject (see examples below), but all FYE classes are about intellectual curiosity, making campus connections and learning how to thrive in the BW community.

 Examples of Past First-Year Experience Courses

 "This Course is So Gay: Debating the Current Pride and Pitfalls of LGBT Culture”